aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/ZombieRoach.md

 - `impactsmoke` particles plays at this enemy position - 3.0 in x
 - `checkingdead` set to a new [SummonEnemy](../../Actors%20states/Enemy%20party%20members/SummonEnemy.md) call to summon a [SandWall](SandWall.md) enemy (in sand mode) or [IceWall](IceWall.md) enemy (in ice mode) at this enemy position - 3.0 in x
 - Yield all frames until `checkingdead` is null (the coroutine completed)
-- If hardmode is true, `cantmove` is decremented which grants a free actor turn to this enemy
+- If hardmode is true, `cantmove` is decremented which grants an additional actor turn to this enemy
 - `enemydata[1]` (which should always be the wall that was just summoned) has its `diebyitself` set to true which mean if they are the only enemy party member alive, [CheckDead](../../Battle%20flow/Action%20coroutines/CheckDead.md) will kill them

 ## Move 6 - Magic boost or heal followed by move 1 or 2